A grand collection of reviews. If you are a professional music reviewer and would like to contribute a review to this blog, please contact us.

 Back in 2013 Giovanni Antonini embarked on Haydn 2032, where, in time for the 300th anniversary of his birth, he would record with the two orchestras he is most associated with all of Haydn’s Symphonies and major choral works interspersed with pieces mainly by the composer’s contemporaries.
 As of June 2025, they had reached volume 17, […]

-Available Now at 40% Off!
 I’ll admit, it took me a while to really dive into this classical-jazz crossover album.
 Is it fusion, or confusion…?
 Italian Double bassist and composer Enzo Pietropaoli features arrangements of traditional sacred Marian antiphons, as well as some compositions of his own.
-Pietropaoli is on bass, Gabriele Mirabassi on clarinet, and […]
+Pietropaoli is on bass, Gabriele Mirabassi on clarinet, and Michele Rabbia on percussion and […]